 This exhibition is a companion to the film series and features local artworks and crafts, family objects, and scanned historic photographs and ephemera on loan from community members - paired with the shortform video series, and additional interviews recorded in Fall 2022.

-Survive, Remember, Thrive highlights the resiliency of community and culture in the face of conflict, population loss, and emigration.
+Survive, Remember, Thrive highlights the resiliency of community and culture in the face of conflict, genocide, and displacement.